mzrghorbani/osrm-tutorial/README.md

 Note: This automation script adds the OSRM executables path to your system path.
 Please see logs for more information.

+If necessary, modify the location of boost installation and gcc version in `install-osrm.sh`.

 ### Run OSRM engine on Africa-Ethiopia map

 ```bash